cptjuke/jbuilder/README.md

 ```

 To make a plain array without keys, construct and pass in a standard Ruby array.
+I dont really get this point, probably should consult documentation

 ```ruby
 my_array = %w(David Jamie)